 Rural and hard-to-reach areas, as well as specific population sub-groups, still face numerous challenges accessing quality health products and services in Nepal.
 SHOPS Plus supports the Nepal CRS Company (CRS), a pioneer social marketing company that operates in all 75 districts of the country, to increase healthcare access for rural and other key populations through health education, a trained network of over 1,000 private providers, and socially marketed key health products.
 SHOPS Plus is building the capacity and long-term sustainability of CRS with targeted technical assistance as it implements the USAID-funded Ghar Ghar Maa Swasthya project.

 Nepal has made considerable progress in improving the health status of its population over the past two decades.
-Between 1996 and 2016, under-5 mortality declined from 118 deaths per 1,000 live births to 39.
-Nepal’s total fertility rate declined from 4.6 in 1996 to 2.3 in 2016, while the percentage of married women using contraception increased from 29 percent to 53 percent over the same time period.
-Despite this progress, there is still work to be done.
+However, there is still work to be done.
 Health outcomes are notably worse in rural and hard-to-reach places.
 According to the most recent Nepal Demographic Health Survey in 2016, only 49 percent of rural married women were using any method of contraception compared to 55 percent of urban married women, thus making gender considerations a crucial part of this work.
 In rural areas, the under-5 mortality rate is 55 deaths per 1,000 live births, compared to 39 deaths per 1,000 live births in urban areas.